 Downloading a new system image file means storing it permanently at a defined location within the Smart-Node flash memory.
 To store the system image file, you must use a special download script file.
-This script file comes with the software upgrade.
+This script file defines how to handle the system image file and where to store it.
+You cannot download any system image file without an appropriate script file.